General Pathway Information

 It is usually fine to have a student shadow you in clinic, but please contact Rachel to confirm malpractice coverage for your mentee.
 This is critical if you plan to involve your mentee in care of patients.

 In addition to this FAQ page, our website contains a wealth of information.
 Our resources page contains helpful articles and websites on mentoring which are updated periodically.
-If you come across a helpful resource that you'd like to share and add to our resources, please contact Jaime Grocock, program coordinator at email@example.com.
+If you come across a helpful resource that you’d like to share and add to our resources, please contact the Underserved Pathway Program Manager at email@example.com.
 In addition, our faculty and staff are always available for questions.

 Medical school can be a difficult and stressful time for your student.
 While some students may openly share their difficulties, others may hide them for fear that they will lose your esteem for them.
 Some signs that your student may be having difficulty include: